Popular Wood Floor Color Trends?

 For that reason, tan toned floors are often a great choice if you’re opting for a rustic décor style: think big soft leather couches, heirloom quilts, mohair rugs.
 Warm wooden tones and rustic style also match up brilliantly with natural colored slate tiling as seen in this beautiful family home.

 And for those who think that tan wood is a bit old-fashioned, then think again.
-According to Elle Décor’s round-up of 2014 trends “lighter, honey-color woods such as walnut, oak, and cherry are looking fresh” especially when matched with one of the other hot 2014 trends: rich gemstone colors with accents of brass or chrome!
+According to Elle Décor “lighter, honey-color woods such as walnut, oak, and cherry are looking fresh” especially when matched with another hot trend: rich gemstone colors with accents of brass or chrome!

 There are two very distinct and almost diametrically opposite looks that use white wood flooring to great effect.
-First, and particularly on-trend for 2014, is using glossy painted white wood floors to compliment minimalist interiors with white walls that have a focus on either one or two statement pieces of furniture or eye-catching artwork.
+First is using glossy painted white wood floors to compliment minimalist interiors with white walls that have a focus on either one or two statement pieces of furniture or eye-catching artwork.

 The look can be achieved with both modern furniture or more classically styled, quirky pieces as in the image above.
 Because white wood and walls allow the light to bounce off objects, it’s a great option for those who see their home almost like a gallery space for showcasing their treasures.

 The other way to use white wood flooring is using a whitewashed or distressed very light hardwood floor with the shabby-chic, beach or coastal look that is always very popular.
 The clean, light tones mixed with eclectic furnishings often accented in blues and greens make for a very calm environment to live in.
-This look is also perfect for experimenting with one of the 2014 key accent colors: turquoise.
+This look is also perfect for experimenting with an accent color, like turquoise in the image above.

 Gray wood flooring at its best brings out the grain in the flooring in an interesting and textured way, so that the floor becomes very much part of the statement you are making.
 For example, have a look at the divine Silver Oak flooring from Armstrong – the grain and texture is pretty intense!
 To balance this out you might want to consider pairing your gray floor with strong accent colors in your soft furnishings.